MichaelELeonard/JavaScript-Challenge/README.md

 ## Data

-A D3 library was used to read in samples.json from the URL https://static.bc-edx.com/data/dl-1-2/m14/lms/starter/samples.json
+A D3 library was used to read in [samples.json]( https://static.bc-edx.com/data/dl-1-2/m14/lms/starter/samples.json)

 # Dashboard Visualization Components
 ### Horizontal bar chart with a dropdown menu to display the top 10 OTUs found in Subject ID’s Bellybutton